Disabled postgraduate researchers

 There are two opportunities to disclose before you start on your course:

-You can also disclose at any time during your studies by telling someone in your department or by contacting us in Disability Services.
+You can also disclose at any time during your studies by contacting us in Disability Service on email@example.com

-If you undertook your undergraduate study at Leeds and disclosed at that time, we may have information about you on file.
-However, we won't know that you have returned to undertake postgraduate study unless you disclose on your application form or at Registration, or you inform us separately.
+If you undertook your undergraduate study at Leeds and disclosed at that time, you will need to inform us that you have returned for postgraduate study.

-If you disclosed a disability at the point of application, Disability Services will contact you via email.
-If you have informed Disability Services in advance that you are coming to the University to start postgraduate study, we will begin to work with you
+- If you disclosed a disability at the point of application, Disability Services will contact you via email before your arrival.

-Disabled Students Allowances - Student Finance England (Government-funded): Government-funded DSA from Student Finance England is non-means tested and you do not need to repay it.
+The Disabled Students' Allowance (DSA) is government-funded financial support which pays for specialist equipment and one to one support.
+It is non-means tested and you do not need to repay it.
 You can also keep any equipment purchased via DSA once your course has finished.

-Application and eligibility: you can apply for DSA at any time from Student Finance England and do not need to wait for a confirmed place.
-The process can take at least three months between application and final award so its a good idea to apply early.
+You can apply for DSA at any time and do not need to wait for a confirmed place.
+The process can take at least three months between application and final award so it’s a good idea to apply early.